 Sika provides a full range of single-ply and built-up flat roofing systems incorporating both flexible sheet and liquid applied membranes.
-Demand in this segment is driven by the need for long-lasting, energy-saving solutions such as green roof systems, lightreflective cool roofs and solar roofs, which simultaneously help to cut CO2 emissions.
-While refurbishment projects continue to gain significance in the mature markets, the emerging markets are moving from technically basic towards higher quality roof solutions.
+A more than 50 year history has documented that Sika roofing solutions are outstanding performers, reliable, sustainable and long-lasting.
+Demand in this segment is driven by the need for eco-friendly, energy-saving solutions such as green roof systems, cool roofs and solar roofs, which simultaneously help to reduce CO2 emissions.
+While refurbishment projects continue to gain significance in the mature markets, the emerging markets are moving towards higher-quality roof solutions.